-Figure 2: Path to Reference Configuration c.
-Reference Configuration Testing Using the prioritized list of candidate configurations established by the DTC Advisory Board, the DTC will test each configuration based on the resources available.
+Figure 2: Path to Reference Configuration Testing Using the prioritized list of candidate configurations established by the DTC Advisory Board, the DTC will test each configuration based on the resources available.
 This test will aid in providing a baseline for a particular Reference Configuration, so that future tests can verify timing and performance have not been adversely affected by code changes.
-The tests will be retrospective in nature and encompass a large number of cycles.
-The cycles will be selected in order to encapsulate the broad range of weather regimes from null, to weak or strong events.
+The tests will be retrospective in nature and encompass a large number of cases.
+The cases will be selected in order to encapsulate the broad range of weather regimes from null, to weak or strong events.
 The exact periods and domains chosen will vary depending on the configuration being tested and the type of phenomenon that the configuration is designed to forecast.
-For some configurations, these cycles may be from all four seasons (e.g., extratropical domains for general predictions) while for others the cycles might come from a particular season (e.g., hurricane season, convective season).
-Periodically, NCAR releases new versions from the WRF code repository, labeled as WRF release n, encompassing many individual changes for which regression testing has been performed.
-The first time a Reference Configuration is tested for WRF release n, a comprehensive set of cycles will be run and an extensive set of verification statistics will be computed.
-From this full set of cycles, a subset of cycles will also be evaluated in the same manner.
-The definition of this subset of cycles will depend on the number of cycles needed to obtain representative estimates of the verification statistics.
-Subsequent testing of a Reference Configuration following future releases of WRF will be done on the subset of cycles only, unless additional cycles are needed to further evaluate the performance of the configuration.
-This procedure will maintain a strong connection between current and prior testing, while conserving resources.
+For some configurations, these cases may be from all four seasons (e.g., extratropical domains for general predictions) while for others the cases might come from a particular season (e.g., hurricane season, convective season).
 Before testing begins on a new Reference Configuration, a design document will be created detailing the specifications of the testing to be done.
-In addition to the details of the configuration of the model (compile-time and run-time settings), this document will also include specific information on the domain size and location, grid spacing, geophysical fields, forecast length and cycles being run for the comprehensive set of cycles, as well as the subset of cycles to be run during subsequent testing periods.
+In addition to the details of the configuration of the model (compile-time and run-time settings), this document will also include specific information on the domain size, location, map projection, grid spacing, geophysical fields, forecast length and dates being run.
 The document will also identify post-processing and verification methodologies.
-Since the WRF code repository changes on almost a weekly basis and new WRF releases typically occur annually, the schedule of Reference Configuration testing must be designed accordingly.
-A diagram showing when Reference Configuration testing is expected to occur relative to the evolution of the WRF code repository and WRF code releases is shown in The horizontal line represents the WRF Figure 3. repository changing over time.
-The vertical hash marks represent WRF code repository updates; the green hash marks represent check-ins related to on-going development of WRF repository, while the red hash marks depict bug-fix check-ins during the period when the repository is frozen for pre-release testing.
+Since the WRF code repository changes on almost a weekly basis and new WRF public releases typically occur annually, the schedule of Reference Configuration testing must be designed accordingly.
+A diagram showing when Reference Configuration testing is expected to occur relative to the evolution of the WRF repository and WRF releases is shown in Figure 3.
+The horizontal line represents the WRF repository changing over time.
+The vertical hash marks represent WRF repository updates; the green hash marks represent check-ins related to on-going development of WRF code, while the red hash marks depict bug-fix check-ins during the period when the repository is frozen for pre-release testing.
 For results to be most relevant to the user community, Reference Configuration testing (i.e., RCa, RCb in Figure 3) will be based on official releases of the WRF code with the inclusion of any bug fixes that have been posted before the retrospective testing begins.
-However, the DTC reserves the right to serve the needs of its sponsor agencies by testing at any time, a newly contributed technique (a "tagged" version from the WRF code repository) not yet available in the official release (i.e., RCc in Figure 3).
+However, the DTC reserves the right to serve the needs of its sponsor agencies by testing, at any time, a newly contributed technique (a "tagged" version from the WRF repository) not yet available in the official release (i.e., RCc in Figure 3).